 To muddy the waters even further, the injury bug has sunk its teeth deeply into the Burrards.

-The Burrards' made a valiant comeback during the third period of Sunday's game, but fell short.
+The Burrards’ made a valiant third period comeback Sunday, but fell short.

 Down 7-3, Maple Ridge got goals from Jarrett Davis, Riley Loewen, and Colton Porter to narrow its deficit to a goal, at 7-6.

-That was as close as the Burrards' got.
-The Timbermen scored the final three goals of the night to win decisively.
+That was as close as the Burrards’ got, as the Timbermen scored the final three goals of the game to win decisively.